 10.3 - REVISIT THE ROUNDMAP

-We believe you are now better prepared to have look at the ROUNDMAP™ system.
-One final remark: we’ve designed the layout as a hub-and-spoke, with the value hub in the middle while the spokes represent the 8 stages that customers typically go through ─ in any order customers see fit.
+We believe you are now ready to have look at the ROUNDMAP™ canvas.
+One final remark: we’ve designed the layout as a hub-and-spoke, with the value hub in the middle while the spokes represent the 8 stages that customers typically go through ─ in any order they see fit.